 |Virtual processors per logical processor||No ratio imposed by Hyper-V.||None.|

 |Virtual storage area networks (SANs)||No limits imposed by Hyper-V.||None.|

 |Virtual switches||Varies; no limits imposed by Hyper-V.||The practical limit depends on the available computing resources.|

-The following table lists the maximums that apply to highly available servers running Hyper-V. It is important to do capacity planning to ensure that there will be enough hardware resources to run all the virtual machines in a clustered environment.
+This table lists the maximums that apply when using Hyper-V and Failover Clustering.
+It's important to do capacity planning to ensure that there will be enough hardware resources to run all the virtual machines in a clustered environment.

 |Running virtual machines per cluster and per node||8,000 per cluster||Several factors can affect the real number of virtual machines that can be run at the same time on one node, such as:|